Update May 12, 2022: Now at Release 2.2, with enhanced menus and OTA (Over-The-Air) update capability.

 GaugeWidgets.
 The GaugeWidgets library includes vertical, horizontal and angular (arc or circle) widgets.
 Individual widgets have up to five color-selectable ranges, up to eight pointers of eight types (including arrows, of lines/bars, ‘bugs’ (markers), and needles.
 Pointers have selectable colors and individual single-character ‘tags’ that help in labeling.
 Also, text datum helpers are provided to assist you in the positioning of text strings such as values and units and there are easy to use methods for drawing basic geometric shapes with variable width and colored borders.

-Examples of compound Gauges created using the vertical, horizontal and arc elements from the GaugeWidgets library:
+Examples of compound Gauges created using the vertical, horizontal and arc elements from the pre-release GaugeWidgets library:

 Using the widget primitives in the GaugeWidgets library, you build elaborate gauges, such as shown above.
 Most of the math is taken care of.
 You just perform simple screen positioning of widgets and values.
 For commercial endeavors, please contract me to develop custom gauges or library elements.
 Many of the gauge examples have been flight tested!

 I created this library in order to provide electronic gauges for experimental amateur built (E-AB) aircraft, but you can easily use it for simulators, vehicles, boats and spacecraft (!).
 You may download and use The libraries with a license for non-commercial purposes.

-NOTE: Libraries are now offered for the huVVer-AVI-3 programmable aircraft instrument.
-This device features a larger, brighter screen than the M5Stack and supports a number of interfaces useful in avionics applications.
+NOTE: Libraries are now offered for the huVVer-AVI-2 and huVVer-AVI-3 programmable aircraft instruments.
+These devices features a larger, brighter screen than the M5Stack and supports a number of interfaces useful in avionics applications.
 The M5Stack is still supported.